Table of Contents

-In contrast to simple decisions, complex decisions (also easy or difficult) have a long term impact and - although decisions has to be taken now - we can only determine success (or experience the results) in a few years time and some time has to elapse before we can experience the consequences of complex decisions.
+In contrast to simple decisions, complex decisions (also easy or difficult) have a long term impact and - although decisions have to be taken now - we can only determine success (or experience the results) in a few years and some time has to elapse before we can experience the consequences of complex decisions.
 Complex decisions have an ENORMOUS IMPACT on our future lives.

 When 'out-of-context' simple decisions are taken… the death of permanence, confusing alternative futures and a shopping mall attitude do not have such a devastating impact and effect.
 BUT with 'out-of-context' complex decisions, we can bet our bottom dollar, that sooner or later we are going to run into MAJOR emotional difficulty and psyche pressures which - in modern times - are popularly referred to as stress, depression, burnout's, nervous breakdowns or becoming bipolar.

-We frequently experience critical “modern day problems”, mainly because we are inclined to either surrender our power of decision taking or “ignore” the unique, individualized and personal nature of complex decision dynamics.
+We frequently experience critical “modern-day problems”, mainly because we are inclined to either surrender our power of decision taking or “ignore” the unique, individualized and personal nature of complex decision dynamics.
 Unfortunately, often complex decisions such as…

 Therefore, all of us hit a destructive brick-wall at least once or twice (when we are lucky) in our lives, from which we recover with much difficulty… because we consistently fail to pay sufficient attention to the “real or true” dynamics of complex decisions resulting from a sound, reliable and valid SWOT-analysis.
 Furthermore, stupidity (fear and ignorance) frequently has a field day in our manner of thinking, because we are inclined to ignore the vital impact and consequences of complex decisions by adopting a “we-will-cross-the-bridge”-attitude which mainly source from a Wild Horse-disposition, rather than an Oryx-disposition.

-For us to take responsible and accountable decisions, our levels of awareness needs to be calibrated and in equilibrium with our conscious, subconscious and unconscious minds in order for us to achieve the most efficient and productive way of taking decisions.
+For us to take responsible and accountable decisions, our levels of awareness needs to be calibrated and in equilibrium with our conscious, subconscious and unconscious minds for us to achieve the most efficient and productive way of taking decisions.
 This indicated level of “mind” fine-tuning is crucial, especially when we deal with complex decisions and less important when we deal with simple decisions.

 The impact and implication of decisions, compel us to balance and contextualize our decision strategies accordingly.

-Taking decision shouldn't be taken lightly, especially complex decisions .
-Because all complex decision are critical decisions which demand high-quality decision making.
+Taking decisions shouldn't be taken lightly, especially complex decisions .
+Because all complex decisions are critical decisions that demand high-quality decision making.
 The five essential steps of the DACIP decision making process has been proven - over and over again - to adequately deal with any decision making process… regardless, whether simple or complex.
 Applying DACIP decision making principles - apart from being simple (i.e. common sense) and effective - allows you to make decisions that you are less likely to regret in future.
 However, DO NOT over complicate matters and try to keep things as simple and straight forward as possible.